Federal Funding Cuts to Colorado

 Cancelled

 Cancelled funds refer to federal dollars that are no longer accessible.
-This includes funding that was officially stopped by the federal government, awards that expired and were not renewed, and funds that had to be withdrawn due to pending legal action regarding the legality of terms and conditions.
+This includes funding that was officially stopped by the federal government, awards that expired and were not renewed, and funds that had to be withdrawn due to legal action, previous appropriations cancelled by Congress, and additional unfunded mandates and enhanced match requirements.

 At A Glance